davidkim10/scorekeep/readme.md

 ## Score Keep Application

-A simple score keep web application that utilizes Meteor and React.
+A simple score keeping web application that utilizes Meteor and React.